Skip to main content. Start of main content

 10 Jun - 17 Sep 2023

-And there is more… For ‘Let’s Play Museum’, Daems van Remoortere created Sundance, a fountain that moves in the direction of the sun.
+And there was more… For Let’s Play Museum, Daems van Remoortere created Sundance, a fountain that moves in the direction of the sun.
 Man and animal face each other in Herwig Ilegems’s video work Head to Head.
-Benjamin Verdonck presents two large collections of objects he found in everyday life, and Randall Casaer invites you to look, contemplate and feel – starting from instructions.
-In the centre of the room you will find a mini exhibition of No Limits!
+Benjamin Verdonck presented two large collections of objects he found in everyday life, and Randall Casaer invited visitors to look, contemplate and feel – starting from instructions.
+In the centre of the room was a mini exhibition of No Limits!
 Art Castle.
-The project brings together work by artists from the regular art circuit and artists that work outside of it.
-On the roof terrace you can indulge in Gijs Coenen’s sculptures, or in Lisa Matthys’ art installation Het museum van de onschuld [The Museum of Innocence], a construction site where children are the boss.
-And you can settle down with a book(let) in the seats in the exhibition space.
+The project brought together work by artists from the regular art circuit and artists that work outside of it.
+On the roof terrace, visitors coudld enjoy Gijs Coenen’s sculptures, or Lisa Matthys’ art installation Het museum van de onschuld [The Museum of Innocence], a construction site where children were the boss.
+And visitors could settle down with a book(let) in the seats in the exhibition space.

 With work by Nel Aerts, Hicham Benohoud, Christian Boltanski, Sergey Bratkov, Randall Casaer, Gijs Coenen, Vaast Colson, Daems van Remoortere, Luc Deleu, Fabrice Gygi, Kati Heck, René Heyvaert, Herwig Ilegems, Dialogist-Kantor, Anish Kapoor, Job Koelewijn, Tom Liekens, No Limits!
 Art Castle, Imge Özbilge, Panamarenko, Ben Sledsens, Roman Signer, Walter Swennen, Christophe Terlinden, Dennis Tyfus, Benny Van den Meulengracht-Vrancx, Michael Van den Abeele and Benjamin Verdonck.
 In collaboration with NO LIMITS!
 ART CASTLE (NL) work will shown by Saaber Bachir & Kenza Taleb, Aàdesokan & Yasmine van Haesebroucke, Saman Khoshgbari and Ayse Somuncu & Bas Kosters.

 No Limits!
 Art Castle is a project by Jan Hoek that sets up collaborations between artists from the regular art circuit and outside of it.
-In the M HKA, No Limits!
+In the Muhka, No Limits!
 Art Castle shows work by Jan Hoek, Bruin Jackson, Aàdesokan, Yasmine van Haesebroucke, Saman Khoshgbari, Joey Bocciardo, Fenna Miedema, Nancy Keizer, Jessica van Halteren, Georgy Dendoe, Tirino Yspol, Bas Kosters, Ayse Somuncu, Kasbah Kosmic, Bonne Suits, Sijtse Keur, Norbert de Jong, Alexxx, Hans Klastat, Minke de Fonkert, Antoine Monod de Froideville and Brenda van Vliet.

 Also in collaboration with class 4C of Sint-Lievenscollege Antwerp.